tomjoht/tomjoht.github.io/_restapicourse/restapi1_9.md

 </html>
 ```

 There are a couple of ways I changed this code from the default Mashape JS query.
 First, I integrated jQuery so that I could use the `append` method rather than `innerHTML` method from JavaScript. `append` will add the element you specify, whereas `innerHTML` replaces the contents of the element.
-I think jQuery is also easier to work with.
+(I think jQuery is also easier to work with.)

 I pulled out the wind chill, speed, and direction and wrote them to several ID tags on the page.
 I also the units for these values as well.
 There's also minimal styling.
 The button style leverages Bootstrap's button styling.

-{% endcomment %}